Fuller, Smith & Turner Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Fuller, Smith & Turner PLC has repurchased 5,000 of its ‘A’ Ordinary Shares as part of its ongoing share buyback program.
-This transaction, executed through Numis Securities Limited, is intended to hold the repurchased shares in Treasury, impacting the total number of listed voting rights and potentially influencing shareholder notifications under the FCA’s Disclosure and Transparency Rules.
+Fuller, Smith & Turner PLC has executed a share buyback transaction, purchasing 2,934 of its ‘A’ Ordinary Shares at a price of 558 pence each as part of its ongoing buyback program.
+This move is part of the company’s strategy to manage its capital structure and potentially enhance shareholder value, with the repurchased shares being held in treasury, affecting the total number of voting rights available to shareholders.

 Spark’s Take on GB:FSTA Stock